 With California’s wildfires growing deadlier and bigger than ever, the state’s largest power company admitted to the largest corporate homicide in American history.
-PG&E killed 84 people by when it's power lines started the 2018 Camp Fire that destroyed the town of Paradise.
+PG&E killed 84 people by when its power lines started the 2018 Camp Fire that destroyed the town of Paradise.
 Our investigation will take you behind the scenes of the criminal prosecution and look into how PG&E and the California state government are avoiding accountability.

 As California wildfires break records due to a combination of overgrown forests and climate change, the state faces another crisis: our biggest power company is a criminal enterprise with a tendency to spark wildfires.
 PG&E is now guilty of America’s largest corporate manslaughter.
 Experts say PG&E hasn’t cleaned up its act and worry it will kill again.

-Chapter two: Episode Two: Criminal Thinking
+Chapter five: Episode Two: Criminal Thinking

 PG&E owns and operates the biggest machine in California: our electric grid.
 To prevent the machine from sparking wildfires, PG&E implemented planned blackouts during windstorms.
 But are these blackouts really working?
 PG&E is already the subject of a new homicide investigation.

-Chapter three: Episode Three: Killer Corporation
+Chapter six: Episode Three: Killer Corporation

 PG&E pleaded guilty as charged to the manslaughter of 84 people, but it tried to avoid being charged at all.
 We take you inside the criminal investigation and reveal never-before-shared details about the struggle to bring PG&E to justice.
 The prosecution team shares that one state agency got in their way.